Add filter parameters to Find and Filter actions in Shortcuts on iPhone or iPad

-In the Shortcuts app, do either or both of the following:
+In the Shortcuts app on your iOS or iPadOS device, do either or both of the following:

-Order the filter results: Tap “Sort by”, choose an option from the list that appears then, in the Order parameter that appears, tap an option (Ascending or Descending, for example).
+Order the filter results: Tap “Sort by”, choose an option from the list that appears, then tap the Order parameter that appears and tap an option (Smallest First, for example).

 Limit the filter results: Turn on Limit, then in the Get [x Items] row that appears, tap the plus (+) or minus (–) button to select a maximum number of results.